saveourtool/diktat/README.md

 export MAVEN_OPTS="--add-opens java.base/java.util=ALL-UNNAMED --add-opens=java.base/java.lang=ALL-UNNAMED"
 ```

 This plugin is available since version 0.1.3.
-You can see how it is configured in our project for self-checks: [pom.xml](pom.xml).
+You can see how it is configured in our examples for self-checks: [examples](examples/maven/pom.xml).
 If you use it and encounter any problems, feel free to open issues on [github](https://github.com/saveourtool/diktat/issues).

 <details>